WWE Friday Night Smackdown preview: The WrestleMania go-home show lineup - Pro Wrestling Dot Net

 -Ricochet vs. Humberto vs. Angel in a Triple Threat for the Intercontinental Championship.

 Powell’s POV: There may be additional battle royal entrants, but those were the wrestlers shown in the graphic for the match.
 Smackdown will be live from Dallas, Texas at American Airlines Center, which will play host to the WWE Hall of Fame ceremony afterward.
-Join Jake Barnett for our weekly live review of Smackdown as the show airs Fridays on Fox at 7CT/8ET.
-Dot Net Members have exclusive access to Jake’s same night audio review.
-Jake will be filling in for me while I handle the live review of the ROH Supercard of Honor pay-per-view.
+Join Jake Barnett for our weekly live review of Smackdown as the show airs Friday on Fox at 7CT/8ET.
+Dot Net Members will have exclusive access to Jake’s audio review.
+Jake will be filling in for me while I handle the live review of the ROH Supercard of Honor pay-per-view on Friday night.

 Be the first to comment